Composabl/examples.composabl.io/2_learn/chemical_process_control/tutorials/README.md

 #### Two Competing Goals

-That means that the process has two separate goals that must be balanced against each other:
+Like all Machine Teaching use cases, the process has two separate goals that must be balanced against each other:

 1. Produce as much product as possible
 2. Eliminate the risk of thermal runaway

-The key to balancing these goals is maintaining the right temperature in the tank throughout the reaction, so that it's hot enough to be efficient but cool enough that the thermal runaway threshhold is never crossed.
+The key to balancing these goals is maintaining the right temperature in the tank throughout the reaction, so that it's hot enough to be efficient but cool enough that the thermal runaway threshold is never crossed.

 #### Controlling the Temperature in the Tank